OlvArthur/bossabox/README.md

 > Useful API to allow users to create and manage tons of tools

+## API Blueprint

+The API documentation in included in the docs folder.

 ## Install

 First you need to have nodejs installed in your machine.
 For that you can use [nvm](https://github.com/nvm-sh/nvm)